-We incurred acquired IPR&D charges associated with the diabetes collaboration with Boehringer Ingelheim of \$388.0 million (pretax), which decreased earnings per share by \$.23.
+• We incurred acquired an IPR&D charge in the first quarter associated with the diabetes collaboration with Boehringer Ingelheim (Boehringer) of \$388.0 million (pretax), which decreased earnings per share by \$0.23.

-Asset Impairments and Restructuring and Other Special Charges (Note 5)
+Asset Impairments, Restructuring, and Other Special Charges (Note 5)

-• We recognized asset impairments, restructuring, and other special charges of \$76.3 million (pretax), or \$.06 per share, related to severance costs from previously announced strategic actions.
+We recognized asset impairments, restructuring, and other special charges of \$132.3 million (pretax), or \$0.11 per share in the second quarter, and \$208.6 million (pretax), or \$0.17 per share, for the first six months, respectively, primarily related to severance costs from previously announced strategic actions.